Operational derivation of Maxwell-Boltzmann distribution with Maxwell's demon model: Result

-Let us consider the amount of work $F$ that the entire system ($\phys + \tape$) can potentially exert towards the outside, when we let it return to the original state, where all particles are in the ground state and the memory tape contains only a sequence of $0$'s.
+Naturally, we consider the memory tape $\tape$ to let it reflect the state of particles in $\phys$.
+Suppose a situation in which the fraction $p$ of a set of $N$ particles are in the excited state, i.e., $pN$ particles are in $\Phi_1$, while $(1-p)N$ in $\Phi_0$.
+Let $F$ be the amount of work that the entire system ($\phys + \tape$) can potentially exert towards the outside, when we let it be in the state where all particles are in $\Phi_0$ and all memory cells store `0'.
+It simply means that we take the state with all in $\Phi_0$ and `0' as the origin for the quantity $F$.

 The energy stored in $\phys$ contributes to $F$ positively, and its amount is $E:=pN\epsilon$.
-On the other hand, in order to make the data on the tape all $0$, we need to consume some energy $W_\mathrm{er}$, as a cost to erase information.
+On the other hand, in order to erase all information on the tape, we need to consume some energy $W_\mathrm{er}$.
 As a result, we have